Look What You Made Me Do: Lyrics and interpretations

 According to Swift, the song used some tropes from the TV series Game of Thrones: the "list of names" was inspired by Arya Stark's "kill list", and the "vibes" were inspired by the characters Cersei Lannister and Daenerys Targaryen.
 Although "Look What You Made Me Do" does not mention any particular person, many publications interpreted some of its parts as references to the West–Kardashian controversy: "I don't like your tilted stage", "the old Taylor can't come to the phone right now".
-Swift confirmed in a 2019 Rolling Stone cover story that the "phone call" lyric referred to "a stupid phone call [she] shouldn't have picked up".
+Swift confirmed in a 2019 Rolling Stone cover story that the "phone call" lyric referred to "a stupid phone call I shouldn't have picked up".
 There were also comments that some parts referenced Swift's fallout with Katy Perry or her ex-boyfriends Calvin Harris and Tom Hiddleston.

 According to Carson, the songwriting contains some of the "storybook lyricism and fairytale tropes" that Swift had employed before, such as the imagery of kingdoms and dreams and the idea of revenge, which recalled songs like "Should've Said No" (2006), "Better than Revenge" (2010), and "Bad Blood" (2014); Billboards Tatiana Cirisano said that the dreams imagery evoked the songs from 1989 such as "Blank Space" or "Wildest Dreams".